-IF that one risk is health and safety, then it must include the health and safety of local communities, or workers in the supply chain.
+IF that one risk is health and safety, then it must include the health and safety of local communities, or workers in the, it includes the health and safety of local communities and workers of extractive business partners.

 The criteria linking the senior manager(s)' remuneration to the company's human rights performance is also made public AND the company indicates that it has reviewed other senior management performance incentives to ensure coherence with its human rights policy commitment(s).